NiraimathiGunalan/test-github-collector/README.md

  - apikey - An API Key can be obtained from the api-manager for the user who have access to post teh API.<br /> &nbsp; Get the API key from the APIC Manager from the link in the following structure - `http://{api-host}/manager/auth/manager/sign-in/?from=TOOLKIT` (typically used with an OIDC user registry like IBM Verify).
 It is good practice to store any sensitive data like the apikey as a github action secret.
 See [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for more details.
 For the sample below the github secret should be called `apicApikey` as it will need to match the following templated value ${{ secrets.apicApikey }}

 The format of the API documents can be json or yaml.
-Among the parameters used, either API_FILES or API_FOLDERS needs to be supplied according to how the API documents sent.
+Among the parameters used, either `API_FILES` or `API_FOLDERS` needs to be supplied according to how the API documents sent.
 The APIs can be sent to the API connect discovery service in any one of the following type - single/multiple documents or folder/folders with APIs documents in it.
-Single and multiple documents will be supplied through API_FILES param and single and multiple folders with many API files inside will be supplied through API_FOLDERS param.<br />
+Single and multiple documents will be supplied through `API_FILES` param and single and multiple folders with many API files inside will be supplied through `API_FOLDERS` param.<br />
 To send the documents, create the workflow in your GitHub repository similar to the sample one below

 To create the workflow action in your github repository do the following
 1. Create a .github/workflows directory in your repository on GitHub if this directory does not already exist.
-2. In the .github/workflows directory, create a file named discover-api.yml.
+2. In the .github/workflows directory, create a file named **discover-api.yml**.
 3. Copy the yaml contents described below into the discover-api.yml file.
 4. Update the env variables and secret to match your environment.